allfed/Renewables-Nuclear-Winter/README.md

 `scripts/Explore.ipynb` is currently the main notebook of this project, which queries the Coupe et al. data to make some useful figures.
 Start there; it contains useful explanations.

 Note that the Coupe et al. data must be manually downloaded and unzipped in the `data` directory.
 It can be downloaded [here](https://figshare.com/articles/dataset/WACCM4_150_Tg_US-Russia/7742735/2).

+The `data` directory now also contains a database of solar farms and wind farms, downloaded from `https://globalenergymonitor.org/`.
+This could be used in conjunction with the climate model data to estimate how much solar and wind power generation would change in a nuclear winter.